zencart/documentation/content/user/troubleshooting/500_internal_server.md

 <td>

 If your blank-screen or 500-error is occurring at the same time as your store is attempting to send emails, this might be something to look into.
-Some hosts are extra strict about NOT using the *PHP* setting for [Admin > Configuration > Email Options](/user/admin_pages/configuration/configuration_emailoptions/) in the *Email Transport Protocol* field.
+Some hosts are extra strict about NOT using the *PHP* setting for [Admin > Configuration > Email](/user/admin_pages/configuration/configuration_email/) in the *Email Transport Protocol* field.

 Instead, set it to *SMTP* and specify the correct email server address in the *SMTP Email Host setting*, also on that screen.
 For even more assistance on email issues, see [Email Troubleshooting](/user/troubleshooting/email_issues/).
 </td>